American Jewish Committee: 2000s

 In 2000, the AJC helped establish the Atlanta Jewish Film Festival in Atlanta, Georgia, the largest Jewish film festival in the world.

 In 2001, the AJC became official partners with the Geneva-based UN Watch.

 In 2005, as part of its continuing efforts to respond to humanitarian crises, the organization contributed US$2.5 million to relief funds and reconstruction projects for the victims of the South Asian tsunami and Hurricane Katrina in the US.

 By its 100th anniversary in 2006, AJC had 33 chapters in the United States and a presence in 20 countries.
 Organization leaders marked the occasion with a multi-country tour across Europe and the Middle East.
 Nearly 2,000 people gathered in Washington, D.C., to celebrate its 100th Annual Meeting that May, and President George W. Bush, U.N.
 Secretary General Kofi Annan, and German chancellor Angela Merkel attended a reception in its honor.
-These individuals gave credit to the American Jewish Committee for protecting Jewish Security and human rights around the world.
+These individuals gave credit to American Jewish Committee for protecting Jewish Security and human rights around the world.

 AJC became increasingly involved in the advocacy of energy independence for the U.S. on the grounds that this would reduce dependence on foreign, especially Arab, oil; boost the American economy; and improve the environment.
 AJC urged Congress and several presidential administrations to take action toward this goal, and called upon the private sector to be more energy-conscious.
 It adopted "Green" policies for itself institutionally, and in 2011 earned LEED certification, denoting that its New York headquarters was energy efficient and environmentally sound.

-As part of a new strategic plan adopted in 2009, the AJC said it envisioned itself as the "Global Center for Jewish and Israel Advocacy" and the "Central 'Jewish Address' for Intergroup Relations and Human Rights."
-Its new tagline was "Global Jewish Advocacy."
+As part of a new strategic plan adopted in 2009, the AJC said it envisioned itself as the "Global Center for Jewish and Israel Advocacy" and the "Central 'Jewish Address' for Intergroup Relations and Human Rights".
+Its new tagline was "Global Jewish Advocacy".